 Archipelago Life Insurance Limited is a Labuan FSA approved and licensed Life Insurance Company with Takaful window.
 Archipelago Life Insurance window takaful underwrites family takaful classes of business including captives and retakaful.
-We are regarded as the pioneering international insurer of both non-admitted and locally-admitted family takaful certificates in Asia Pacific.
+We are regarded as the pioneering international insurer for both non-admitted and locally-admitted family takaful certificates in the Asia Pacific.

-Archipelago Life Insurance Limited is a Labuan based life insurer with Takaful window in compliance with Labuan Islamic Financial Services and Securities Act 2010 (Act 705).
+Archipelago Life Insurance Limited is a Labuan based life insurer with Takaful window in compliance with the Labuan Islamic Financial Services and Securities Act 2010 (Act 705).
 The Takaful window was granted by Labuan Financial Services Authority in April 2014 and we have been recognized as a market leader for its innovative and products and services.

-The offering of Takaful provides a shariah compliant and holistic financial approach protecting assets against calamities whilst fulfilling one’s Islamic and moral obligations to the community complementing Islamic values.
-Archipelago Life Insurance Limited being the pioneer midshore Takaful operator in ASEAN region, contributes growth and development to Labuan International and Business Financial Centre by providing protection for individuals and families.
+The offering of Takaful provides a shariah compliant and holistic financial approach protecting assets against calamities whilst fulfilling one’s Islamic and moral obligations to the community complementing the Islamic values.
+Archipelago Life Insurance Limited being the pioneer midshore Takaful operator in the ASEAN region, contributes growth and development to the Labuan International and Business Financial Centre by providing protection for individuals and families.

 History of Takaful

-Muslim jurists acknowledge that the basis of shared responsibility in the system of "aquila" as practised between Muslims of Mecca and Medina laid the foundation of mutual insurance.
+Muslim jurists acknowledge that the basis of shared responsibility in the system of "aquila" as practised between Muslims of Mecca and Medina laid the foundation for of mutual insurance.
 Islamic insurance was established in the early second century of the Islamic era when Muslim Arabs expanding trade into Asia mutually agreed to contribute to a fund to cover anyone in the group that incurred mishaps or robberies along the numerous sea voyages (marine insurance/ takaful).

 “Commercial insurance is originally haram as agreed upon by most contemporary scholars.
 It is well known that in most non-Islamic countries there are cooperative and mutual insurance companies.
 There is no harm from the Shari`ah point of view to participate in these services.
 So, it is unlawful for a Muslim living in a country where there is such a cooperative insurance company to make an agreement with a commercial insurance company.
 But, if a cooperative insurance company is not found one may enter into a contract with a commercial insurance company only by way of necessity.
 If a person is forced by law to insurance or by way of need, it is obligatory for him to be content with the minimum proportion of insurance that covers his need or to the minimum of such transaction he’s being forced to carry out.” -European Council for Fatwa and Research